colbyford/shiny-foundry-agents/README.md

 python -m shiny run --reload --launch-browser app/app.py
 ```

+This will open a browser tab that is pointing to [127.0.0.1:8000](127.0.0.1:8000).
+Play with the chatbot locally to make sure your Agent is responding appropriately before deploying to Azure.

 ## Deploy the Shiny App to Azure

-This repo contains the basic Python app code and infrastructure code (in `.bicep`) to deploy the Shiny app to an Azure App Service.
-The service is defined in the `infra` directory, and the deployment is managed using the Azure Developer CLI (`azd`).
+This repo contains the basic Python app code and infrastructure code (in `.bicep` format) to deploy the Shiny app to an Azure App Service.
+The service is defined in the `infra/` directory, and the deployment is managed using the Azure Developer CLI (`azd`).

 ```bash
 ## Install the Azure Developer CLI (azd) if you haven't already